-This article was written by Marc Barton, who is a qualified doctor and a 2nd degree Jiu-Jitsu Black Belt under Mauricio Gomes.
-Marc is the head instructor at Kingston Jiu Jitsu.
+This article was written by Marc Barton, who is a 2nd degree Jiu-Jitsu Black Belt under Mauricio Gomes.
+Marc is the head instructor at Kingston Jiu Jitsu and is also a qualified medical doctor.
+Marc has also contributed educational articles for a medical education website.

 The first significant injury I dealt with back when I was a white belt was a fractured rib.
 Damn, it was painful, lifting stuff hurt, walking hurt, even breathing hurt, and there was absolutely no way that I could train.